2023 Solar Incentives Guide for Rossmoor, CA - Tax Credits & Rebates

 Systems that displace electricity or propane: $0.42 per estimated kWh displaced *** Note, funding has been exhausted in this category for SCE and PG&E

 Solar Pool heating: $5.00 per estimated therm displaced

 Federal Residential Renewable Energy Tax Credit

-- Solar Renewable Energy Certificate (SREC): SRECs are credits that can be sold to your utility company (or other buyers) for money that normally counts as part of your taxable income.
-Typically, there is a small threshold of energy production to meet before your solar system can earn SRECs or similar performance-based incentives.
-SRECs and similar incentives are normally handled at the state level.
+- Solar Renewable Energy Certificate (SREC): SRECs can be sold to your utility company (or other buyers) for money that typically becomes part of your taxable income.
+In most cases, there is a small threshold of energy production to meet before your solar system is eligible for SRECs or other performance-based incentives.
+These kinds of incentives are generally handled by your state government.

 Federal Solar Incentives

 In August 2022, the Inflation Reduction Act made revisions to the ITC, now called the Clean Energy Credit.
-The Clean Energy Credit bolsters the current credit, increasing it up to 30% for solar systems installed between 2022 and 2032.
-At this point, the percentage will be reduced slightly each year until the program expires in 2035.
-Beginning in 2023, it will also be easier to obtain credits for energy storage systems under the new laws.
+For solar systems installed between January 1, 2022 and December 31, 2032, homeowners may be eligible for a credit equal to 30% of the total cost.
+After 2033, the percentage will decrease annually until the Clean Energy Credit expires in 2035.
+Beginning in 2023, it will also be easier to claim credits for energy storage systems under this new program.

-More information about the new Inflation Reduction Act can be found here.
-The best way to fully understand how the new Clean Energy Credit applies to you is to reach out to your local Rossmoor solar panel company with your questions.
+Click here to learn more about the new Inflation Reduction Act.
+The best way to understand how the new Clean Energy Credit might apply to you is to speak with your local Rossmoor solar panel installation expert directly.

 State & Local Solar Incentives